These decisions range from inconsequential ("Which cereal should I eat for breakfast?") to significant ("Should I hire this job candidate?").

 For that reason, you should lean heavily on case studies, customer testimonials, and well-documented results.
 It’s also helpful to find examples of trusted organizations or leaders who have made similar decisions or used comparable strategies.

-You might say, “Investing in an Instagram strategy is more important than ever before.
-Roughly one in three Fortune 500 companies have active accounts.
-In 2013, only 9% did.”
+You might say, "Investing in an Instagram strategy is more important than ever before.
+Roughly 71% of businesses in the US have active accounts on Instagram."

 Controllers like to make decisions by themselves.
 They’re sensible, organized, accurate, and detail-oriented.
 Although Controllers don’t typically reveal their insecurities or fears, they have an intense aversion to uncertainty.